 Feature comparison: Canon 600D vs 1D Mark II

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The 600D and the 1D Mark II are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the 1D Mark II offers a wider field of view (100%) than the one in the 600D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the 1D Mark II has a higher magnification (0.55x vs 0.53x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 600D and Canon 1D Mark II along with similar information for a selection of comparators.

 One difference between the cameras concerns the presence of an on-board flash.
 The 600D has one, while the 1D Mark II does not.
 While the built-in flash of the 600D is not very powerful, it can at times be useful as a fill-in light.The 600D has an articulated LCD that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in snapping selfies.
 In contrast, the 1D Mark II does not have a selfie-screen.